PSP92/css-grid/README.md

 ## Today's Build

 In today's build we will focus on building out a simple web site where we will `CSS Grid` to arrange the overall layout and then `Flexbox` for the content, which in this case is only the nav.

-The image on the right is being displayed via the `Firebox` DevTools provided.
+The image on the right is being displayed via the `Firebox` DevTools.
+It provides much better support when working with CSS Grid and adds a Grid overlay to visualize the grid.

 <img src="https://i.imgur.com/59lYsPm.png" width=800/>